jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

 All of this sounds nice great to have to figure out errors.
 The whole thing can be quite infuriating because debugging isn't an option, and `emscripten` tends to throw cryptic error messages at you.
 I had to go through all commits to find the one, that broke the emulator.
-It turned out to be the `std::filesystem::canonical` function, which requires a file to exist.
+It turned out to be the `canonical` function, which requires a file to exist.
 Otherwise, it throws an error.

 A demonstration can be found [here]({{<ref "wasm.html">}}).